Destinations Greece Athens

 Must ordersheep's-milk yogurt with thyme honey + walnut

 Marikas Kotopouli 10, just off Omonia — opened 1931 in Piraeus by Nikolaos Karageorgou, in this Athens room since 1949, and one of a handful of pre-war dairy bars still standing in the city (there were 1,600).
-The strained sheep's-milk yogurt won gold at the 1953 Thessaloniki Expo and the formula hasn't changed.
+The strained sheep's-milk yogurt is the order, and the recipe hasn't changed in generations.
 Also: proper rice pudding, loukoumades, a small marble counter to eat at.
 The historic yogurt pick.

 Since 1931Sheep's-milk yogurtNear Omonia